 Minimally Invasive Surgery for Bunions

 If a bunion causes you frequent pain or interferes with your daily activities, surgery can bring relief.
-Our board-certified surgeon has been performing minimally invasive bunion surgery for more than 30 years, and can help you understand both the condition and its treatment.
+Our board-certified surgeon has been performing minimally invasive surgery for bunions for more than 30 years, and can help you understand both the condition and its treatment.

 What are Bunions?

-A bunion is a bony bump on the joint at the base of the big toe.
+A bunion is a bony bump on the joint at the base of the big toe (see arthritic bunion and tailor’s bunion).
 Bunions are the result of too much pressure being put on your big toe joint, which could be caused by:

 - The way your foot is shaped, or if you have flat feet